midtown-ai/glossary/glossary/c.md

 # Cosine Similarity Function

- A [similarity function] that can tell us how similar or different 2 [embeddings] are
+ A [similarity metric] that can tell us how similar or different 2 [embeddings] are

+ In data analysis, cosine similarity is a measure of similarity between two non-zero vectors defined in an inner product space.
+Cosine similarity is the cosine of the angle between the vectors; that is, it is the dot product of the vectors divided by the product of their lengths.
+It follows that the cosine similarity does not depend on the magnitudes of the vectors, but only on their angle.
+The cosine similarity always belongs to the interval [ −1, 1].
+For example, two proportional vectors have a cosine similarity of 1, two orthogonal vectors have a similarity of 0, and two opposite vectors have a similarity of -1.

  Can tell us how similar or different 2 phrases are.
   * 2 same sentences, are the exact same, then the cosine similarity is cos(0) = 1